victornguyen75/amazonlite/README.md

 1. Clone the project with git clone https://github.com/victornguyen75/amazonlite.git in the terminal
 2. Install dependencies with `yarn install` or `npm install`
 3. Start the server with `yarn start` or `npm start`
-4. Open a browser tab with http://localhost:3000/ to see the application
+4. Open a browser tab with http://localhost:3000/api/seed to set the product data on the application.
+5. Change the URL to http://localhost:3000 to see the application

+## Live Demo

+1. Open a browser tab with https://amazonlite-tau.vercel.app//api/seed to set the product data on the application.
+2. Change the URL to https://amazonlite-tau.vercel.app/ to see the application